Helsinki travel guide

 exotic red-brick Orthodox cathedral Uspenski, designed by Aleksei

-Gornostayev of St Petersburg in the late 1800s, cements the Russian
+Gornostayev of St Petersburg in the mid-1800s, cements the Russian

 connection.
 The cathedral sits atop a rocky outcrop on the

 Katajanokka peninsula opposite the fish market, fronted by a statue

 of Tsar Alexander II, as a memento of Russia's occupation of

 Finland until 1919.

 The magnificent Byzantine edifice is topped with a characteristic golden onion dome, and the interior is opulently decorated with valuable icons.
 The cathedral is beautifully situated and very eye-catching as it can be seen from many places in the city.
 There are wonderful views of Helsinki from the hill.
 Parts of the church are off-limits when there is not a service being conducted but there is still plenty to see in this ornate cathedral.
 Flash photography is not allowed inside.